bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-08-19-blue-velvet.md

 I like the idea that everything has a surface which hides much more underneath.
 Someone can look very well and have a whole bunch of diseases cooking: there are all sorts of dark, twisted things lurking down there.
 I go down in that darkness and see what’s there.
 Coffee shops are nice safe places to think.
 I like sitting in brightly lit places where I can drink coffee and have some sugar.
 Then, before I know it, I’m down under the surface gliding along; if it becomes too heavy, I can always pop back into the coffee shop.

 When you make a film like _Blue Velvet_, there’s a danger that Dorothy becomes every woman and Sandy becomes every girl and the film becomes a statement on America.
 That’s not what I meant. _Blue_ _Velvet_’s a film about a small town called Lumberton and this particular group of characters.
 Jeffrey is not me, but Kyle MacLachlan says he somewhat fashioned him on me.
 I feel very good about Jeffrey.
 He’s a person who is curious and has got some dark areas inside him.
 But he has experiences, and he learns from them.

-David Lynch interviewed by Jane Root, _Monthly Film Bulletin_, April 1987
+**David Lynch interviewed by Jane Root, _Monthly Film Bulletin_, April 1987**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NjQ5NDc4N119
+eyJoaXN0b3J5IjpbNTEzMjM4NzYzXX0=
 -->